techmania-team/techmania-docs/English/Skins.md

 This means if you write a filename and nothing else, TECHMANIA will load the entire file as one sprite.

-## Skin-specific fields
+### Skin-specific fields

 `scale`, `speed` and `additiveShader` are only supported by specific items in specific skins.
 In the skins that support them:

 * `scale` determines the in-game size of sprites, in multiples of a lane's height.
 Different skins define this parameter slightly differently, which will be discussed in detail in their corresponding sections.
-* `speed` determines the speed of the animaion, in multiples of 60 frames per second.
+* `speed` determines the speed of the animation, in multiples of 60 frames per second.
 For example, `"speed": 0.5` means the animation plays at 30 frames per second.
 * `additiveShader` determines whether the sprites are rendered with an additive shader.
 This will cause the colors of the sprites to be added to the layers below them, instead of replace the layers below them.

 ![An image demonstrating normal and additive shaders](https://imgur.com/oR6gHqA.png)